mydobie/featureFlags/README.md

 ## Project structure

-All of the files that will be bundled into the package are located in the `src/compnent` directory.
-All other files in the `src` directory are demo pages so you can see see the feature flags in a browser during development.
+All of the files that will be bundled into the package are located in the `src/component` directory.
+All other files in the `src` directory are demo pages so you can see the feature flags in a browser during development.

+## Versioning

+The version of the application is done automatically when merging a pull request into the main branch.
+Do not increment the version on the package.json file manually.
+See [Contributing.md](CONTRUBUTING.md) for more information.

+## Special branches

+There are special branches that should not be committed to directly.

+- `main` - Branch that contains the latest published code.
+All changes into main should go through a pull request.
+- `gh-pages` - Branch that contains the files for the demo site.
+Updates to this branch happen automatically when there is a pull request is merged into `main`.
+- `npmbuild` - Branch used to create npmbuild tags.
+Updates to this branch happen automatically when there is a pull request is merged into `main`.

 ---